ucsd-cse131/03-boa/README.md

 your error functions, it's necessary to make a few changes to what we had in Boa.

 - **Allocating stack space ahead of time**: At the start of our generated code (which we now recognize is a function body participating in a C runtime stack), we need to make sure we make enough stack space for all variables we create, and reserve that space ahead of time.
-To do this, we move `esp` to point to a location that is N words away (so N * 4 bytes for us), where N is the greatest number of variables we need at once.
+To do this, we move `rsp` to point to a location that is N words away (so N * 8 bytes for us), where N is the greatest number of variables we need at once.
 This is actually tricky to compute to be fully optimal (teaser for later in the semester: by “tricky” I mean NP-hard), but it's easy to get an OK heuristic – we can